egison/egison-ruby/README.md

 ### Non-linear patterns

-Non-linear pattern is the most important feature of our pattern-mathcing system.
+Non-linear pattern is the most important feature of our pattern-matching system.
-Our pattern-matching system allows users mutltiple occurences of same variables in a pattern.
+Our pattern-matching system allows users multiple occurrences of same variables in a pattern.
 A Pattern whose form is `__("...")` is a value pattern.
 In the place of `...`, we can write any ruby expression we like.
 It matches the target when the target is equal with the value that `...` evaluated to.